-Email is the number-one threat for cyber-attacks, according to the Cisco 2015 Annual Security Report.* The increasing amount of business-sensitive data sent by email means the potential for leakage is great.
+Email is the number-one threat for cyber-attacks, according to the Cisco 2015 Annual Security Report.* The increasing amount of business-sensitive data sent by email means the potential for leakage is excellent.

-Hacking is now industrialized, and targeted campaigns are more sophisticated.
-Email virus attacks and spear-phishing schemes are on the rise, delivering malware designed to infiltrate data centers where high-value data resides.
+Hacking is now industrialised, and targeted campaigns are more sophisticated.
+Email virus attacks and spear-phishing schemes are on the rise, delivering malware designed to infiltrate data centres where high-value data resides.
 The advanced malware that malicious actors deploy can easily evade point-in-time security solutions and spread quickly through a network.

-In today’s threat landscape, where the security perimeter has been pushed to the cloud and data is a prime target for attack, the chance of a compromised network is essentially assured.
-That’s why today’s organizations need an email security that provides:
+In today’s threat landscape, where the security perimeter has been pushed to the cloud and data is a prime target for attack, the chance of a compromised network is virtually assured.
+That’s why today’s organisations need email security that provides:

 - Protection Across the Entire Attack Continuum—Before, During, and After an Attack